SOBANEJAZ/Automatic_Voice_Chatbot/README.md

 ### 1. 🔑 API Keys

-Replace `openai` and `elevenlabs` with your OpenAI and ElevenLabs API key values in the .env file
+Rename the `.env_example` to `.env` and enter your OpenAI and ElevenLabs API key values in the .env file

 ### 2. 📦 Dependencies